imperialacm/acm.doc.ic.ac.uk/contents/sens/2017-buddy-scheme/index.md

 - Use the department facilities?
 - The best food for lunches?
-- Should I teaching assistants and laboratory helpers?
+- Should I be a teaching assistant and laboratory helper?
 - Events for students?
 - Go around London?
 - Way to save money?